Attractions and Places to Visit in Fleetwood

-Blackpool is Britain’s most loved holiday destination, which should come as no surprise when you think about the huge range of attractions available all year round, as well as the new seafront, world class events and spectacular lighting shows.
-If you are feeling adventurous take a trip up the famous Blackpool Tower, which soars 158 metres above the town or get your adrenaline pumping at Blackpool Pleasure Beach, where you can ride the UK’s tallest rollercoaster, the Big One.
+Fleetwood is Britain’s most loved holiday destination, which should come as no surprise when you think about the huge range of attractions available all year round, as well as the new seafront, world class events and spectacular lighting shows.
+If you are feeling adventurous take a trip up the famous Fleetwood Tower, which soars 158 metres above the town or get your adrenaline pumping at Fleetwood Pleasure Beach, where you can ride the UK’s tallest rollercoaster, the Big One.

-The magnificent Winter Gardens have a fantastic programme of unmissable events from award-winning West End to big name music concerts, as well as the Blackpool Grand Theatre offering the stunning design of Frank Matcham.
-Don’t miss the world-famous Blackpool Illuminations, which turn six miles of promenade into a glittering festival of light and magic.
+The magnificent Winter Gardens have a fantastic programme of unmissable events from award-winning West End to big name music concerts, as well as the Fleetwood Grand Theatre offering the stunning design of Frank Matcham.
+Don’t miss the world-famous Fleetwood Illuminations, which turn six miles of promenade into a glittering festival of light and magic.

-Whether you are nine or 90, there are plenty of things you can do in Blackpool and with a wide range of accommodation from hotels to self-catering; there is something for every pocket.
+Whether you are nine or 90, there are plenty of things you can do in Fleetwood and with a wide range of accommodation from hotels to self-catering; there is something for every pocket.

 So make this holiday special and take a trip to this fantastic seaside town.
-Take a look a Blackpool's world class attractions have to offer with the Blackpool's Back campaign video.
+Take a look a Fleetwood's world class attractions have to offer with the Fleetwood's Back campaign video.